 If you’re a K-beauty fan or spend your hours scrolling through skincare content on TikTok or Reddit then you may already be familiar with slugging, the term used to describe sealing in your skincare with an occlusive balm, often petrolatum-based, overnight.
-Yes, it’s a whole new step in your skincare routine, but slugging has major benefits and has been recommended by dermatologists for years.
+Yes, it’s a whole new step in your skincare routine, but slugging has major benefits for the skin barrier and has been recommended by dermatologists for years.
 If you’re wondering how slugging works, if it will benefit you, or what to use, then scroll down.
 We’ve got all the answers.

-The term “slugging” comes from the effect that the technique has upon your skin – coating your face in a thick balm results in it looking dewy and shiny, kind of like a slug.
+The term “slugging” comes from the effect that the technique has upon your skin – coating your face in a thick balm results in it looking dewy and shiny, kind of like a slug!